 During jamborees, the goal is to get each player evenly distributed playing time as much as possible.

-At the end of each season, we participate in a local tournament.
 The tournaments are generally single elimination, so coaches must manage the games to ensure teams win and have additional opportunity to play.
 Therefore, during tournament games, we cannot guarantee the playing time of any individual player.
-If you have questions about your child's playing time before a tournament, please contact the Parent Advocate.

 A jamboree is a one-day event where teams play up to 3 games against randomly selected teams in their division.
 They are usually held on Saturdays anywhere from Panama City to Mobile.
 NELC teams generally do not play in any jamborees during the fall season and play up to 6 jamborees during the spring season.